tyler-technologies-oss/forge-design-system/docs/components/controls/switch/switch.md

 <DoDontGrid>
   <DoDontTextSection>
     <DoDontText type="do">Provide clear nonneutral labels.
 Labels should describe what the control will do when the switch is on.
 When in doubt, say the label aloud and append “on/off” to the end.
 If it doesn’t make sense, then rewrite the label (ie, "Show week number" instead of "Include week number?").</DoDontText>
+    <DoDontText type="do">Match label text to state of the state of the switch.
+Turning the switch on should not turn something off, and conversely, turning a switch off should not turn something on.</DoDontText>
   </DoDontTextSection>
   <DoDontTextSection>
     <DoDontText type="dont">Don't use switches for settings that require additional user action, such as "Save," "Submit," "Cancel."
 Use a checkbox instead.</DoDontText>